-AIDS, Andy Warhol, art, Art Institute of Chicago, Art School of Visual, Chicago, Cindy Sherman, Gerhard Richter, graffitti, iTunes, Jasper Johns, Jean-Michel Basquiat, Keith Haring, Museum of Modern Art, New York, New York City, not so secret obsession, Paris, Pennsylvania, Pop art, Reading Pennsylvania, Richard Prince, Robert Rauschenberg, School of Visual Arts, style icon, Traverse City Michigan
+A Midsummer Night's Dream, Abidjan, Advertising Age, Age of Discovery, AIDS, Andy Warhol, art, Art Institute of Chicago, Art School of Visual, ARTnews, Basketball, Basquiat (film), Bauhaus University, Bedroom in Arles, birthday, Brooklyn, Chicago, Cindy Sherman, Gerhard Richter, graffitti, iTunes, Jasper Johns, Jean-Michel Basquiat, Julian Schnabel, Keith Haring, Museum of Modern Art, New York, New York City, not so secret obsession, Paris, Pennsylvania, Pop art, Reading Pennsylvania, Richard Prince, Robert Rauschenberg, School of Visual Arts, style icon, Traverse City Michigan, Weimar

-Keith Haring is someone whose work you know.
+Today is the 58th birthday of the artist and activist Keith Haring.
+He is someone whose work you know.
 You have seen it everywhere from MTV in the early days to yesterday on the side of a bus.
 His influence and legacy are far-reaching with no visible end in sight.
 I remember I bought a Keith Haring shirt one summer in Traverse City Michigan, it must have been 1990.
 It depicted a snake getting cut in half with the words “End AIDS” running under it.
 I loved that shirt, it made me feel powerful and involved and it gave me a voice.
-Keith would have been 57 years old today if he hadn’t died when he was 32.
 The world is a better place because he was in it and still feels the loss that he has left.

 NAME: Keith Haring